-I am a faculty member and want to include Makerspace activities in my class.
+I am a faculty member and want to include Collaboratory activities in my class.
 What is possible?

-There are many ways that the makerpace can engage with your curricular activities.
-You can arrange to have your class visit the Makerspace during one of your class times by coordinating with the Makerspace manager.
+There are many ways that the Collaboratory can engage with your curricular activities.
+You can arrange to have your class visit the Collaboratory during one of your class times by coordinating with the Collaboratory manager.
 We can provide an overview of the facility and its capabilities.
-Additionally, students can work on their projects, capstones, etc. in the Makerspace and leverage its equipment and staff for their work.
-For capacity issues we do have two restrictions, we are unable to book the Makerspace as the sole classroom for a course and we request that you do not specifically require students use the UW Bothell Makerspace equipment as the only method to complete their assignment.
+Additionally, students can work on their projects, capstones, etc. in the Collaboratory and leverage its equipment and staff for their work.
+For capacity issues we do have two restrictions, we are unable to book the Collaboratory as the sole classroom for a course and we request that you do not specifically require students use the UW Bothell Collaboratory equipment as the only method to complete their assignment.
 Beyond these two limitations, the sky is the limit.
-Please feel free to contact the Makerspace manager with any ideas that you would like to explore as part of your teaching.
+Please feel free to contact the Collaboratory manager with any ideas that you would like to explore as part of your teaching.